-All Assisted Living Residences shall provide at a minimum, either a kitchenette or access to a refrigerator, sink, and heating element for all Residents, however, as part of a Resident's Service Plan, such access may be limited to supervised access; and
+All Assisted Living Residences shall provide at a minimum, either a kitchenette or access to a refrigerator, sink, and heating element for all Residents, however, as part of a Resident's Service Plan, such access may be limited to supervised access;

-Every Assisted Living Residence shall meet the requirements, of all applicable federal and state laws and regulations including, but not limited to, the state sanitary codes, state building and fire safety codes and laws and regulations governing use and access by persons with disabilities.
+Every Assisted Living Residence shall meet the requirements of all applicable federal and state laws and regulations, including, but not limited to, the state sanitary code, state building and fire safety codes and regulations, and laws and regulations governing handicapped accessibility;

+Every Residence shall have an automated external defibrillator (AED) and ensure its proper upkeep.

+Every Residence shall have unexpired naloxone that is centrally located and readily accessible to Residence staff.

+Every Residence shall have unexpired epinephrine that is readily accessible to Residence staff.

+Every Residence shall provide a living area space which allows for communal dining and social engagement opportunities within the Residence.

+All equipment and supplies shall be kept in sanitary, good working condition.

+The premises shall be free of any condition that could reasonably be determined to pose a danger to Resident safety, especially in the event of an emergency or evacuation.

+Fire Protection.

+All Residences shall have an approved annual fire inspection by the local fire department.

+At least once a year, the Residence shall obtain instruction by the head of the local fire department or his or her representative on the duties of the Residence’s employees in case of fire, and note such instruction sought and the date and type of instruction provided in the Residence’s record.

+Fire extinguishers shall be recharged and so labeled at least once a year.

+If applicable, emergency lights shall be checked monthly by the individual in charge of the Residence, and if deficient, repaired immediately.

+All exits shall be clearly identified by exit signs, adequately lighted and free from obstruction.

+Clothes dryers must be kept in good working order and shall be inspected at the time of installation and annually thereafter.
+The lint screen and vent in the dryer must be properly maintained.

+Kitchen hood extinguisher systems shall be properly maintained, inspected and certified.

+Oxygen Use and Storage

+All oxygen shall be used or stored in accordance with the National Fire Protection Association Code.

+A carrier appropriate for the transportation of oxygen shall be used when delivering or transporting oxygen.

+Signs indicating oxygen is available, currently in use, or stored shall be conspicuously posted.

+Oxygen tanks shall be safely stored and labeled when empty.

 Service and Service Coordination Requirements.

-Each Assisted Living Residence shall designate at least one Service Coordinator.
-The Service Coordinator shall be qualified by training and experience and shall be responsible for the following:
+Each Assisted Living Residence shall designate at least one Resident Care Director.
+The Resident Care Director shall be qualified by training and experience, and shall be responsible for the following:

-Reviewing with the Resident the assessment and service options available to address needs and preferences identified under 651 CMR 12.04(6) and (7);
+Reviewing with the Resident the assessment and service options available to address needs and preferences identified under 651 CMR 12.04(7) and (8);

-Implementation of the service plan developed under 651 CMR 12.04(7);
+Implementation of the Service Plan developed under 651 CMR 12.04(8);

 Monitoring the Resident's needs and the services provided by the Residence to address those needs;